asenneff/manager/README.md

 will always give you some feedback in those sessions, provided you are willing to do the same for me.

 ### You’re an accomplished adult that doesn’t need to be micromanaged.
 I will ask you to do things, I will set out policies that will apply to you, I will have people come to me with problems and I will direct them to you to get them fixed when it makes sense, I will establish goals with you, and in every way conceivable will send work your way and make you feel empowered and responsible for it.
-In all of that, I still respect that you are the DRI and are accountable ot outcomes.
+In all of that, I still respect that you are the DRI and are accountable to outcomes.
 As a reuslt, I will rarely ask you for follow up – by that I mean status reviews, slides, update meetings, presentations or TPS reports.
-Because you're an adult and leader I can and will safely assume you know you are doing, I can trust you to prioritize, and beleive that you get stuff done when it needs to be done.
+Because you're an adult and leader I can and will safely assume you know what you are doing, I can trust you to prioritize, and believe that you get stuff done when it needs to be done.

 Occasionally I will ask you for clarity on how things are going, but for the most part, I will only come to you when I see evidence that something is not getting done or the wheels are falling off.
 I do occasioanlly get frustrated when I ask for things to get done, they don’t get done,  and I don’t know why.
 And that’s why you need to be proactively communicating.